man freezer

 8. Wear light clothing

-One of my bugbears in the city is having to travel on the underground when you adorning summer clothes.
+One of my bugbears in the city is having to travel on the underground when you’re wearing summer clothes.
 When you wear a summer skirt, there’s a risk of flashing your lovely bum cheeks.
-This happens to anyone behind you who isn’t looking at their mobile phones.
+This happens to anyone behind you who isn’t looking at their mobile phone.
 Or I am having a Marilyn Monroe moment when my dress or skirt blows up in the summer breeze.
 You don’t want to wear anything tight in the extremely hot weather.
 Still, you want to flaunt what your mother blessed you with.
 During a heatwave, wear next to nothing in your own home.
 Choose something loose-fitting and appropriate for work with colleagues.
 I love Primark and New Look when shopping for summer clothes on a budget.

 Red Floral Tea Dress